 Local Bodies of Water

-Spring water from an underground source is probably your safest source for drinking water.
+Springwater from an underground source is probably your safest source for drinking water.
 Flowing streams and rivers may be a good source of water.
-Be sure to consider what may be upstream from your collection location.
-Waste, fertilizers, pesticides and other pollutants often find their way into water systems.
+Be sure to consider what may be upstream of your collection location.
+Waste, fertilizers, pesticides, and other pollutants often find their way into water systems.

 Consider any water that you are able to collect as contaminated and purify it.
 Visit our post Making Water Safe to Drink: 7 Disinfection Techniques to better understand the dangers that may be lurking in your water supply and for clear instructions on how to purify it and make water safe to drink.